niwolive/hexo-blog/source/_posts/From-free-roaming-to-discipline.md

 Serbia struck me in many ways.
 It was the first country I visited that had a strong contrast with EU countries.
 When I was still paddling towards Belgrade, fishermen were impressively prone to smile at me, and people would often shout out for a visit at their summer shacks.
 Belgrade also taught me that living like a vagabond (sleeping in parks, moving around with my valuables, gathering free food) can indeed have undesirable side-effects - some people *do* shake you up in the middle of the night, even if all they can get from you is 2 euros and a 4-years-old pair of shoes...

 It's at about this time I realized I would need more stability and predictability if I was to make a living while travelling.
-I adopted the habit of going to the gamers club, a cheap place where I could hook up a screen to my nomad-style computer, an Odroid C2.
+I adopted the habit of going to the gamers club, a cheap place where I could hook up a screen to my nomad-friendly computer, an Odroid C2.
 My work still went mostly for Tealure, and the time in Serbia was reaching to an end, with no paid gig on the horizon.

 By then, knew I was not going to be productive unless I had a reliable place to work from, and that this should not change too often.
 After some epic hiking and cycling in Bulgaria and Turkey with my peers, I decided to go towards Armenia as fast as affordable buses and hitch-hiking would allow.
 My idea was to settle down for a few weeks do freelance work in a place where food and accommodation would be cost-effective.

 ---

 In many ways, Armenia was all I could have wished for, and more.
 When searched for « Hackerspace Yerevan » on the Web, no obvious result appeared in the first place, except a page on someone's personal site saying that they were about to create one and were looking for a place and people to join.
 That person was Edgar Aroutiounian.
 After he offered me to crash at his place a couple of nights, things quickly became very exciting.
+He hailed from San Francisco, and I could feel that he had very strong professional ethics.
 I remember Edgar asking me what work I was doing and me answering "Web development".
 Then he asked something like « Do you do it for real?
 Professionally? » and I answered defensively « yeah, of course, I do it for like 10 years now ».
 In trurth, I started to code 10 years back, but could hardly ever make it to hone my skills with consistency from then till now.

 Edgar had just visited the space that had offered to host the hackerspace, and it was nothing like the grungy basement for nerds that I had in mind.
-The IBM Innovative Solution & Technologies Center (ISTC) was promising to be the go-to place for co-working and entrepreuneurs in Yerevan, and they would even provide latest hardware and more.
+The IBM Innovative Solution & Technologies Center (ISTC) was just about to launch, and promising to become the go-to place for co-working and entrepreuneurs in Yerevan, and they would even provide latest hardware and more.
 How cool!

 Edgar amazed me in more than one way.
 I was mostly struck by his confidence and « let's get started » attitude.
 He lead open workshops from day one, teaching the skills the youth of Armenia needs to become professional programmers.
+Every day more people where coming to learn modern Javascript, Linux, Computer Science Theory and more.
+In less that a week we had over thirty people showing up, and even better, the same people kept coming.

 <figure>
 {% asset_img iterate-workshop.jpg %}
 <figcaption>Our first workshop!</figcaption>
 </figure>

-Every day more people where coming to learn modern Javascript, Linux, Computer Science Theory and more.
-In less that a week we had over thrirty people who showed up, and even better, the same people kept coming back.
-I found the learning pace that Edgar was taking was incredibly fast, which was specifically appropriate in a context where everyone is seen as a fellow contributor rather than a teacher or student.
-When asked a question, Edgar would often look around the room and find some other contributor that was just one step ahead and ask them to pair with whoever was stuck.
-In all instances, he'd never give the answer to a problem, and rather point the learner towards the direction that would help them solve the issue themselves.
-Workshops were code jams, were people chime in with one another  was often just a few simple lines on a whiteboard, like so:
+In Iterate, everyone is seen as a fellow contributor rather than a teacher or student.
+Each person is encouraged to contribute to any of our open-source projects, regardless of their proficiency.
+Workshops are code jams, were people chime in with one another to build something.
+It is a common pattern to see 5 of 6 people around one computer, on which something particularily exciting is happening.
+Review nights, as promoted by Edgar, help people check how good they become at tackling simple problems in a short amount of time.
+Here is an example of one Edgar wrote a while back:

 <figure>
 {% asset_img problem-on-whiteboard.jpg %}
-<figcaption>Challenge from Edgar for one of our review nights</figcaption>
+<figcaption>Challenge for one of our review nights</figcaption>
 </figure>

+I found this kind of small challenges to be incredibly valuable.
+Not only they help you measure how much of a specific topic you retained as skills, but they also help gain confidence, and build portfolios that learners can then show to potential employers.

+Takeaways:
+I found the learning pace that Edgar was taking was incredibly fast,
+- When Edgar would often look around the room and find some other contributor that was just one step ahead and ask them to pair with whoever was stuck.
+- In all instances, he'd never give the answer to a problem, and rather point the learner towards the direction that would help them solve the issue themselves.
-Though he refused giving answers as to maximize problem-solving experiences, Edgar was consistently doing his best to constantly nudge the people who struggled the most in the right direction.
+- Though he refused giving answers as to maximize problem-solving experiences, Edgar was striving to consistently nudge the people who struggled the most in the right direction.

+He laid the foundation for a community of young people to form around a common belief - that the youth of Armenia could take a major stake in creating leading software systems to power society.

-I have experience (again) how teaching is an intrinsic part of learning, and how rewarding it is to contribute to the progress of fellow learners (which we are all meant to stay for a lifetime).
+d experience (again) how teaching is an intrinsic part of learning, and how rewarding it is to contribute to the progress of fellow learners (which we are all meant to stay for a lifetime).

+After 4 months in Armenia, I now relocated to Taiwan where s

 Way too often I faced issues I didn't know how to solve, and it repeatedly happened than a week or more would pass by without I could find a solution.